What are some common hostile work environment examples? Read below to find out how renting coworking spaces can help.

 Both sexual and racial harassment is a perfect concoction for a hostile workspace.
 As a boss, you cannot have people on board who comment on people’s sexual orientation, gender, color, and race.
 If you are receiving complaints from your employees, look into the situation seriously and take strict action against people who do so.

 Discrimination of any kind is never welcomed.
 Any discrimination based on gender, color, caste, creed, and even based on age creates a bias against certain groups.
 It can lead to legal actions against your company.
-You must look out for people who create a situation within your office.
+You must look out for people who create a situation within your shared office space.

 Well, a great example of consistent aggressiveness is a VP constantly yelling at their personal assistant or executives.
 This is a clear sign of a hostile workspace and indicates that people are victimized or afraid of their bosses.